iterative/dvc.org/content/docs/user-guide/how-to/add-deps-or-outs-to-a-stage.md

-# Add Dependencies or Outputs to a Stage
+# How to Add Dependencies or Outputs

+We have executed a stage, but later notice that some of the files/directories it uses as dependencies or creates as outputs are missing from `dvc.yaml`...

-To add files/directories as <abbr>dependencies</abbr> or <abbr>outputs</abbr> to
+To add files or directories as <abbr>dependencies</abbr> or <abbr>outputs</abbr>
-a stage without executing it (which can be expensive/time-consuming, and is unnecessary) you can either edit the `dvc.yaml` file directly, or use `dvc run` with the `-f` and `--no-exec` options to the same end.
+to an existing stage without re-executing it (which can be expensive and is unnecessary) you can either edit the `dvc.yaml` file directly, or use `dvc run` with the `-f` and `--no-exec` options to the same end.

-After updating `dvc.yaml`, use `dvc commit` to save any output file(s) that already exist in the <abbr>workspace</abbr> to the <abbr>cache</abbr> (and to update `dvc.lock`).
+After the update, use `dvc commit` to save any output files that already exist in the <abbr>workspace</abbr> to the <abbr>cache</abbr> (and to update `dvc.lock`).

-> This could be a need for example after executing a stage, but later noticing
-> that some of the files/directories it uses as dependencies or creates as
-> outputs are missing from `dvc.yaml`.

 ## Example